 Embedded Fiber Anchor: A post-installed FRP anchor placed into pre-drilled holes saturated with polymer resin.

-Evaluation Service Agency: Organization evaluating building products or finished construction for conformance to applicable codes and standards and publishing report or listing documents summarizing conclusions.
+Evaluation Service Agency: The organization evaluating building products or finished construction for conformance to applicable codes and standards, and publishing report or listing documents summarizing conclusions.
 The agency shall be accredited for the applicable product scope in accordance with ISO/IEC 17065.
-The agency’s accreditation shall be issued by an accreditation body conforming to ISO/IEC 17011 and that is a signatory of the International Laboratory Accreditation Cooperation (ILAC) Mutual Recognition Arrangement (MRA) or another approved agency.
+The agency’s accreditation shall be issued by an accreditation body conforming to ISO/IEC 17011, and that is a signatory of the Global Accreditation Cooperation (formerly International Laboratory Accreditation Cooperation (ILAC)) Multilateral Recognition Arrangement (MRA) or another approved agency.

 Fabric: A two-dimensional network of woven, nonwoven, knitted, or stitched fibers, rovings, or tows.